What’s the best American city in which to combine a weekend of partying and sports?

 The scoreboard sat over a blue line rather than center ice.
 Many of the seats did not allow for full views of the ice.
 Hell, some seats at one end of the upper deck had no view of one of the goals!
 That’s a VERY obstructed view.

-Not only that, there was a real lack of fan support.
+Not only that, but there was also a real lack of fan support.
 The Islanders have a proud and loyal base on Long Island (yes, Brooklyn is technically part of Long Island; but a tomato is technically a fruit).
 Many didn’t follow the team to Brooklyn given traffic or the hassle of taking the train for a weeknight game.
 And the team was unable to build much a new fan base with the Brooklyn hipsters.

 As it turns out, I saw one of the last hockey games played here.
 I would have taken some souvenirs had I known that at the time.
-Or a least a shot from one of those ridiculous seats in which you couldn’t see the goal.